Introduction: Import McMaster-Carr Components Into Tinkercad

-For my latest project I'm working on, making a 3D printed bobblehead in Tinkercad, I needed to create a specific size of 3D printed spring in order for the head to bob correctly.
+I recently did an instructable for how to make a 3D printed bobblehead in Tinkercad and I needed to create a specific size of 3D printed spring in order for the head to bob correctly.
 I found that the Tinkercad 'in-house' spring didn't 3D print very well, so I decided to figure out how to import a different spring file to try.

 Enter McMaster-Carr.
 McMaster-Carr is an online supplier of EVERYTHING hardware.
 It's the BEST place to buy nuts, bolts, fasteners, fittings, springs, etc. They can be a little more expensive than other suppliers, but I find their exceptional customer service and easy return policy makes that extra expense worthwhile.
 Anything I order from them, usually arrives the very next day.
 Can't beat that!

 The other great thing about this site (that is relevant for my project and this tutorial) is that they also provide downloadable 3D CAD models/files for many of their hardware parts!
 The only downside for Tinkercad users is that they don't provide the models in either of the two 3D file types that can be imported directly into Tinkercad (.stl or .obj).

 In this instructable, I'll show you how to get around this by using Autodesk's Fusion 360 – a software that's FREE for students & educators as well as hobbyists & small businesses to download – as a file translator so we can save the McMaster parts in a file format that Tinkercad can import.

 Step 1: Find Your Part & Number